Does an Artist's Death Affect Selling Prices?

 Q: I bought six paintings from a pretty well-known local artist over a twenty year period during his career.
 He's pretty old now and I'm starting to think about selling.
 When's the best time to do that?
 Should I wait until after he dies?
 Will I make more money that way?

 Now there are isolated instances when death significantly impacts an artist's price structure, but a specific set of conditions must be in place for that to happen.
 First, the artist has to be relatively famous or well-known in certain circles, and their art has to be relatively expensive and in demand among collectors.
-Second-- and here's the biggie-- they have to die prematurely or unexpectedly, thereby catching the marketplace totally by surprise.
+Second-- and here's the biggie-- they have to die prematurely, suddenly or unexpectedly, thereby catching the marketplace totally by surprise.
 When that happens, a sort of panic or temporary insanity sets in.

 But wait; there's more.
-Just in case you're one of those multitudes who believe that art prices can only go up, there are certain instances when an artist's prices can actually drop when they pass away.
+Just in case you're one of the multitudes who believe that art prices only go up, there are certain instances when an artist's prices can actually drop when they pass away.
 For example, estate executors or family members may mismanage an artist's estate by dumping all the art on the market at once and as a result, temporarily depress prices because supply becomes significantly greater than demand.
 Another reason for a price drop is when collectors patronize an artist based more on personality, public profile, flamboyance, social contacts, or sales skills than for the quality of their art.
 With the artist's number one promoter gone-- namely the artist-- their art prices fall flat.
-A case in point would be that of Pascal Cucaro, a colorful San Francisco artist whose prices reportedly topped out in the range of $50,000 while he was at his peak in the 1950s and 1960s, whereas today, prices for his paintings typically hover in the low to mid hundreds of dollars, only occasionally surpassing the $1000 mark.
+A case in point would be that of Pascal Cucaro, a colorful San Francisco artist whose prices topped out in the range of $50,000 while he was at his peak in the 1950s and 1960s, whereas today, auction prices for his paintings typically hover in the low hundreds of dollars, while only occasionally surpassing the $1000 mark.